 For many applications it is useful to understand how an embedding $H \to G$ fuses classes of unipotent elements.
 When $H$ is a reductive maximal connected subgroup this has been completely determined by Lawther in \cite{MR2526390} (supplemented by \cite{MR4375734} for the newly-discovered maximal subgroup of type $F_4$ in $E_8$ when $p=3$).

 One can flip this question and ask: given a unipotent element, what are its overgroups?
-For example, a {\it regular unipotent element} is one whose centraliser has the minimal possible dimension (the rank of $G$), and these are all $G$-conjugate.
-Overgroups of regular unipotent elements have been heavily studied, first of all by Saxl and Seitz in \cite{MR1438641}, classifying the maximal positive-dimensional reductive subgroups containing a regular unipotent element.
-Extending this to all positive-dimensional reductive subgroups containing a regular unipotent element was difficult.
-Suppose $H$ is a subgroup of $G$ containing a regular unipotent element.
-If $H$ is connected then Testerman--Zalesski \cite[Thm~1.2]{MR2988707} show that $H$ is $G$-irr.
-If instead $H$ is only assumed positive-dimensional, Malle--Testerman \cite[Thm.~1]{MR4312324} show that either $H$ is $G$-irr or $H^\circ$ is a torus; the latter case does in fact occur.
-These papers went much further, providing a full classification of the positive-dimensional reductive subgroups containing a regular unipotent element.
-Indicative of the narrative in Part I, Bate--Martin--R\"{o}hrle were able to produce a uniform proof of \cite[Thm.~1.2]{MR2988707} and \cite[Thm.~1]{MR4312324} (and further generalisations to disconnected groups, finite groups of Lie type and Lie algebras) without intricate case-by-case considerations.
+For example, {\it regular unipotent elements} are those whose centralisers have the smallest possible dimension (the rank of $G$), and these are all $G$-conjugate.
+Overgroups of regular unipotent elements have been heavily studied, first of all by Saxl--Seitz in \cite{MR1438641}, classifying the maximal positive-dimensional reductive subgroups containing a regular unipotent element.
+Extending this to all positive-dimensional reductive subgroups containing a regular unipotent element is difficult.
+Suppose that $H$ is a subgroup of $G$ containing a regular unipotent element.
+Testerman--Zalesski \cite[Thm.~1.2]{MR2988707} provided a full classification of the connected reductive subgroups containing a regular unipotent element.
+An important ingredient is to show that if $H$ is connected then it is $G$-irr.
+If instead $H$ is only assumed to be positive-dimensional then Malle--Testerman \cite[Theorem~1]{MR4312324} show that either $H$ is $G$-irr or $H^\circ$ is a torus; the latter case does in fact occur.
+Indicative of the narrative in Part I, Bate--Martin--R\"{o}hrle in \cite{MR4386351} were able to produce a uniform proof of \cite[Theorem~1.2]{MR2988707} and \cite[Theorem~1]{MR4312324}, and further generalisations to disconnected groups, finite groups of Lie type and Lie algebras, without intricate case-by-case considerations.
 A key ingredient in their proof was the observation of Steinberg that regular unipotent elements normalise a unique Borel subgroup of $G$.